react-navigation/react-navigation.github.io/docs/stack-navigator.md

   />
   ```

 - `cardStyleInterpolator` - This is a function which specifies interpolated styles for various parts of the card.
-Is expected to return at least empty object, possibly containing interpolated styles for container, the card itself, overlay and shadow.
+It is expected to return at least empty object, possibly containing interpolated styles for container, the card itself, overlay and shadow.
 Supported properties are:

   - `containerStyle` - Style for the container view wrapping the card.
   - `cardStyle` - Style for the view representing the card.